NOTICE OF PRIVACY PRACTICES: THOMAS JEFFERSON UNIVERSITY, THOMAS JEFFERSON UNIVERSITY HOSPITALS, INC. AND JEFFERSON UNIVERSITY PHYSICIANS

 This Notice is effective on April 14, 2003.

 This Notice was revised September 23, 2013 and April 28, 2017

 C. Right to Change Terms of this Notice

 We may change the terms of this Notice at any time.
-If we change this Notice, we will post the revised Notice in appropriate locations around Jefferson and online.
-You also may obtain any revised notice by contacting one of the Privacy Officers.
+If we change this Notice, we will post the revised Notice in appropriate locations around Jefferson and on-line at Jefferson.edu/PatientPolicies.
+You also may obtain any revised notice by contacting the Privacy Office.

-1 Jefferson Health System includes TJUH, Inc., (the Center City Campus, Methodist Hospital Division, Jefferson Hospital for Neuroscience), JeffCARE, Inc., Riverview Surgery Center at the Navy Yard, LLC, Riverview Surgery Center at the Navy Yard LP, Jeffex, Inc., Emergency Transport Associates Inc., Walnut Home Therapeutics, Inc., TJUH Health Affiliates, Jefferson Medical Care, Methodist Associates in Health Care, Inc., The Atrium Corporation, and Healthmark, Inc.↩
+1 TJUH System includes TJUH, Inc., (the Center City Campus, Methodist Hospital Division, Jefferson Hospital for Neuroscience), JeffCARE, Inc., Riverview Surgery Center at the Navy Yard, LLC, Riverview Surgery Center at the Navy Yard LP, Jeffex, Inc., Emergency Transport Associates Inc., Walnut Home Therapeutics, Inc., TJUH Health Affiliates, Jefferson University Physicians, Jefferson Medical Care, Methodist Associates in Health Care, Inc. (d/b/a Jefferson Community Physicians), The Atrium Corporation and Healthmark, Inc.